-The Minister of Agriculture, Fisheries and Food, in exercise of the powers conferred by section 2 of the Agriculture (Miscellaneous Provisions) Act 1968 and vested in him[1], and after consultation (in accordance with section 2 of the said 1968 Act), with such persons appearing to him to represent any interests concerned as he has considered appropriate, hereby makes the following Regulations, a draft of which has been approved by resolution of each House of Parliament:
+The National Assembly for Wales, in exercise of the powers conferred by section 2 of the Agriculture (Miscellaneous Provisions) Act 1968 and now vested in it [1], and after consultation in accordance with section 2 of the 1968 Act, makes the following Regulations:

-Title, commencement and extent
+Title, commencement and application

-1. These Regulations, which shall extend to England only, may be cited as the Welfare of Farmed Animals (England) Regulations 2000 and shall come into force on 14th August 2000.
+1. - (1) These Regulations may be cited as the Welfare of Farmed Animals (Wales) Regulations 2001 and, shall come into force on 31st July 2001.